Unlocking Your Inner Superhero: The Surprising Benefits of Toxic Relationships

-Here are some of the responses these incredible people provided.
-I hope this list gives you a new sense of personal power and helps you recognize more of what makes you awesome!
+Here are some of the answers these incredible people provided.
+My wish is that this list empowers you and enables you to acknowledge even more of the qualities that make you truly remarkable!

 - Dark sense of humor